Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Upper Bound of SAA Method

-The above observations can be better illustrated by our proof techniques.
-Different from the existing methods that either study general SAA theory by approximating objective function $C(x)$ \citep{shapiro2021lectures} or utilize the quantile properties of newsvendor problems \citep{levi2007nearoptimal,lin22datadriven}, our proof is based on a new idea of \textit{gradient approximation}.
+Our proof techniques can better illustrate the above observations.
+Different from the existing methods that either study general SAA theory by approximating the objective function $C(x)$ \citep{shapiro2021lectures} or utilize the quantile properties of newsvendor problems \citep{levi2007nearoptimal,lin22datadriven}, our proof is based on a new idea of \textit{gradient approximation} as follows.
+The detailed proof can be found in Section~\ref{subsec:proof-ub}.